ch-stark/gitops-rbac-example/blog/blog.md

   * git clone https://github.com/ch-stark/gitops-rbac-example
   * oc apply -f gitopsdemoall.yaml

-We need to grant the initial ArgoCD extended permission this is why we decided to assign `open-cluster-management:cluster-manager-admin` but please note that this is not enough for installing Kyverno and especially not enough when you want to use Kyverno-Generate which can basically create any resource you need and therefore needs extended permissions.
+We need to grand the initial ArgoCD extended permission this is why we decided to assign `open-cluster-management:cluster-manager-admin` but please note that this is not enough for installing Kyverno and especially not enough when you want to use Kyverno-Generate which can basically create any resource you need and therefore needs extended permissions.